maxzerbini/oauth/README.md

 See [/test/resourceserver/main.go](https://github.com/maxzerbini/oauth/blob/master/test/resourceserver/main.go) for the full example.

 Note that the authorization server and the authorization middleware are both using the same token formatter and the same secret key for encryption/decryption.

+## Note
+This master branch introcuces a breacking change in the interface CredentialsVerifier method AddClaims adding the parameter scope.
+Refer to v1 branch for the older implementation.

 ## Reference
 - [OAuth 2.0 RFC](https://tools.ietf.org/html/rfc6749)